Purpose

 1. The East-West Center (EWC):

-• Complete both applications for: (a) the EWC’s Graduate Degree Fellowship (GDF), and (b) the University of Hawaii’s graduate school by no later than December 1, each year, at these links/URLs: East-West Center Graduate Degree Fellowship and the University of Hawai’i at Mānoa Graduate Division.
+• Complete both applications for (a) the EWC’s Graduate Degree Fellowship (GDF) and (b) the University of Hawaii’s graduate school no later than December 1 each year at these links/URLs: East-West Center Graduate Degree Fellowship and the University of Hawai’i at Mānoa Graduate Division.

 • Students must submit applications to EWC and the UH Graduate Division.
-Confirmation of Departmental UH application submission, TOEFL scores, transcripts, and reference letters must arrive at the EWC by January 10 each year.
-See GDF Handbook on the “How to Apply”.
+Confirmation of submission of the Departmental UH application, TOEFL scores, transcripts, and reference letters must arrive at the EWC by January 10 each year.
+See the GDF Handbook on the “How to Apply”.

-• After completing the two applications mentioned in section V(1)(i), then also complete the application for the R-Adhikarya “Niche” Award (which will be reviewed by an International Selection Committee), no later than February 28 each year, through this link/URL: RANA Application.
+• After completing the two applications mentioned in section V(1)(i), then complete the application for the R-Adhikarya “Niche” Award (which will be reviewed by an International Selection Committee) no later than February 28 each year through this link: RANA Application.

 2. Stanford University: